Akhileswar6/Student-Management-System/README.md

 This is a **Student Management System** built using **Html**, **Css**, **Node.js**, **Express.js**, and **MongoDB**.
 It allows users to submit student details through a form, which are then stored in a MongoDB database.

+It is a web application designed to streamline the management of student records for educational institutions.
+It provides an user friendly interface to manage student information efficiently, ensuring seamless record-keeping and data retrieval.
+The system allows administrators to register students, update their details, and manage authentication securely.

+This project aims to simplify the process of handling student data, making it accessible, organized, and secure while reducing paperwork and manual errors.

 ---

 ## Features